How to find vowels in a string in Python

 print(vowel_percentage(""))

-The vowel_percentage() function fails because len(text) is zero for an empty string.
-The calculation then attempts to divide by zero, which is mathematically impossible and triggers the error.
+Since the function is called with an empty string, len(text) evaluates to zero.
+The division operation then attempts to divide by zero, triggering the error.
 The corrected code below shows how to handle this edge case.

 def vowel_percentage(text):